OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/virtual-machines/linux/classic/rdma-cluster.md

 # MPI Version           : 3.0
 # MPI Thread Environment:
 # New default behavior from Version 3.2 on:
-# hello number of iterations per message size is cut down
+# the number of iterations per message size is cut down
 # dynamically when a certain run time (per message size sample)
-# is expected toobe exceeded.
+# is expected to be exceeded.
 Time limit is defined by variable
 # "SECS_PER_SAMPLE" (=> IMB_settings.h)
-# or through hello flag => -time
+# or through the flag => -time

 # Calling sequence was:
 # /opt/intel/impi_latest/bin64/IMB-MPI1 pingpong